Ekenstein/haengma/README.md

         .setNextToPlay(SgfColor.White)
         .placeStone(SgfColor.White, 10, 10)

-    // ... when you're done you commit the changes val tree = editor.commit()
+    // ... when you're done you can commit the changes val tree = editor.commit()

     // ... and the resulting sgf will be (;GM[1]FF[4]SZ[19]KM[0]AB[dd][ee][ff]AW[pp]PL[W];W[jj])